 International School Award

-The Willink School has held the International Schools Award for 15 years, and since 2012 at gold standard.
-We are proud to be a “local school with a global outlook”; a global perspective is integral to our school vision.
-Staff who are appointed to Willink are inducted into our global vision and asked at interview how they may contribute to sustaining the vision.
+The Willink School has held the International Schools Award for nearly 20 years, and since 2012 at Gold Standard.
+We are proud to be a “village school with a global outlook”; a global perspective is integral to our school vision.
+Staff who are appointed to The Willink are inducted into our global vision and asked at interview how they may contribute to sustaining the vision.

 Our international ethos includes running a large variety of trips and visits, including cross curricular residential trips to Iceland, Belgium, several residential trips to Spain, France and Germany, a day trip to France, as well as work experiences abroad for some of our Sixth Formers.
 A Global trip to a country representing our House values is also planned for 2024.
 We are also working very hard to resume our annual visit to Moldova which is very close to our heart as our students have undertaken very important educational and community work since 2006.